 - On the Home tab, click the Increase Indent command to increase the indent or the Decrease Indent command to decrease the indent.

 - The selected text will update to reflect the new indent.

 The indented text

 When you indent some of the lines in a bulleted or numbered list, it is called a multilevel list.
 Multilevel lists are useful if you want to create an outline or hierarchy.
-You may wish to choose a different bullet style for different levels of the list to make them stand out even more.
+You may want to choose a different bullet style for different levels of the list to make them stand out even more.

-To show the Ruler:
+To show the ruler:

 - Select the View tab.

 - Click the Ruler check box in the Show/Hide group if it is not selected.
-The Ruler will appear.
+The ruler will appear.